1. Home

 Eligibility for PaxlovidTM treatment

-• chronic kidney disease,
+• chronic renal failure

-• liver failure,
+• chronic liver failure

 To receive PaxlovidTM treatment, these people must also:

-• not present any contraindications to taking PaxlovidTM because of their health or their concomitant medications;
+• not present any contraindications to taking PaxlovidTM because of their health or their concomitant medications

-• have been symptomatic for five days or less;
+• have been symptomatic for five days or less

-• not be hospitalized.
+• not be hospitalized

 How to get access to PaxlovidTM

 As soon COVID-19 symptoms appear, people whose condition appears to meet the criteria defined by INESSS must have a screening test to confirm a COVID-19 infection.
+The test is free at a local point of service.
+The appointment must be made on the Clic Santé website or by calling 1-877-644-4545.

 The pharmacist, specialized nurse practitioner or physician will determine if they are eligible to receive PaxlovidTM, taking into account the recommendations issued by INESSS.